 The holidays can be a magical time for children and youth.
 However, some may anticipate the holiday season with dread and depression, especially if they’ve lost a loved one.
+The past year and a half have been especially hard.
+From April, 2020 to June, 2021, data shows more than 140,000 children and teens in the U.S. lost a parent, caregiver or secondary caregiver due to the COVID-19 pandemic.
 Often, the first holiday season after losing a loved one is the most difficult.

 Since family and togetherness are key themes for the holidays, this year is going to look different for many of us.
 Add in the loss of a loved one and this holiday could be very difficult for people who are grieving a death(s).
 Losing someone you care about is one of life’s most stressful events and can cause a major emotional crisis but there are some strategies mental health experts suggest that could help you or someone you know cope with grief.

 First, it’s important to understand, grief is not an orderly process and there is no right way to grieve.
 Every person and every family does it differently.
 This can cause emotions to sometimes collide and overlap, especially during the holiday season when the emphasis is on rebirth and renewal.

 Express your family’s needs: Those who are grieving may find it hard to participate in all the festivities or may need to let go of traditions that could cause more hurt than joy.
 It’s all right to tell people you just aren’t up to it right now or to change plans at the last minute.

 Start a new tradition: There is no way to replace the presence of a loved one who has passed away, but one way of coping is to honor their memory rather than mourn their absence.
 During a holiday dinner, place a single, lighted candle on the dinner table, leave an empty chair, or say a few words of remembrance.